- Why Research

 Get creative to support research and promote breast cancer awareness this October

 Breast Cancer Awareness Month is an opportunity for thrivers and loved ones to celebrate friendship and family.
-It’s a month for promoting breast cancer awareness and the importance of early detection and prevention.
+It’s a month for promoting breast cancer awareness and the importance of research, early detection, and prevention.
 It’s also a critical month to galvanize communities around the world—bringing the disease front and center to our collective attention.

 Got another creative plan for the fall?
 No matter how you’re fundraising, keep these general tips in mind: